Responsible Pet Ownership

 Preventing your pet from becoming a threat or nuisance

 - Dogs must be kept on a leash at all times, except when they are on your property or on the property of someone who has given permission for your dog to go unleashed.

 - Cats do not have to wear a leash; however, cats in the urban area will not be allowed to trespass on another person's property.

 - Pick up and properly dispose of your pet's feces, both on and off your property.

 - Ensure your dog does not bite, injure, chase, threaten, or disturb anyone.

 Procure your pet ethically and from a credible source

 Having a pet means a commitment for the lifetime of that pet.
 Do your research on your potential pet's physical needs and what to expect for food, care and medical costs.
 Be aware of the type of training, socialization and exercise that will be needed and be sure that you are able to provide all of these things for your pet.
 Once an informed decision is made, it is important that you procure your new pet from a rescue organization (such as the Kingston Humane Society) or a breeder that is both credible and humane.

 The City licenses dog, cat and rabbit breeders in Kingston.
-If you are purchasing a pet from a breeder, make sure to ask to see their license.
+If you are purchasing a pet from a breeder, make sure to ask to see their licence.
 This will protect you and your family and ensures your breeder follows all the appropriate City bylaws.